ReneSena/node_heat/README.md

 ## 🎯 Objective

-Create an API to do authentication with the GitHub
+Create an API to do authentication with the GitHub (The project was developed during the NLW of Rocketseat)

 ## 🛠️ Technologies